magnus-ISU/GospelOfMagnus/gospel.md

 And the Marys wondered if they had really seen an angel.
 So they went with Salome.

 Mark 16:2-8
-2 *So* very early on the first day of the week, when the sun had risen, they went *again* to the tomb.
+2 *So* very early on the first day of the week, when the sun had risen, they went to the tomb.
 3 They had been saying to one another, "Who will roll away the stone for us from the entrance to the tomb?"
 4 When they looked up, they saw that the stone, which was very large, had already been rolled back.
 5 As they entered the tomb, they saw a young man, dressed in a white robe, sitting on the right side; and they were alarmed.